 A.B., Georgetown; J.D., University of Chicago

 ED WALTERS is the CEO and co-founder of Fastcase, an online legal research software company based in Washington, D.C.
-Under Professor Walters’s leadership, Fastcase has grown to one of the world’s largest legal publishers, serving more than 900,000 subscribers from around the world.
+Under Professor Walters’s leadership, Fastcase has grown to one of the world’s largest legal publishers, serving more than 1.1 million subscribers from around the world.

 Before founding Fastcase, Professor Walters worked at Covington & Burling, in Washington D.C. and Brussels, where he advised Microsoft, Merck, SmithKline, the Business Software Alliance, the National Football League, and the National Hockey League.
 His practice focused on corporate advisory work for software companies and sports leagues, and intellectual property litigation.